Applying for a New Adult Driver License in Florida

 Take a Traffic Law and Substance Abuse Education Course

-Adults who are applying for a license for the first time won’t have to go through the long process of having a permit first like teenagers do, but they will need to take a state-approved TLSAE Drug and Alcohol course.
+Adults who are applying for a license for the first time won’t have to go through the long process of having a permit first as teenagers do, but they will need to take a state-authorized TLSAE Drug and Alcohol course.
 This crash course will help you understand the basics of driving.
-Taking a drivers ed course will help familiarize you with the rules and regulations even if you already had a license before.
+Taking a drivers ed course will help familiarize you with the rules and regulations even if you’ve already had a license before.

 Take the State Written Exam

-In order to take the written exam online or in person at the DHSMV, you need to show proof that you passed the traffic law course.
+To take the written exam online or in person, you need to show proof that you passed the traffic law course.
 A vision and hearing test is necessary as well.
-Your Social Security number, and two proofs of identification and address will have to be shown on the day of your test.
-Examples of proof of ID include a U.S. passport, original copy of your birth certificate, certificate of naturalization, or certificate of citizenship.
+Your Social Security number and two proofs of identification and address will have to be shown on the day of your test.
+Examples of proof of ID include a U.S. passport, an original copy of your birth certificate, certificate of naturalization, or certificate of citizenship.

 Take the Florida Driving Test